Mufasa: The Lion King

 Mufasa: The Lion King is a 2024 American musical drama film produced by Walt Disney Pictures.
-The photorealistically animated film serves as both a prequel and sequel to The Lion King (2019), which itself is a remake of the 1994 animated film.
+The photorealistically animated film serves as a prequel and sequel to The Lion King (2019), which itself is a remake of the 1994 animated film.
 Directed by Barry Jenkins from a screenplay written by Jeff Nathanson, the film's cast includes Seth Rogen, Billy Eichner, Donald Glover, Beyoncé Knowles-Carter, and John Kani reprising their roles from the remake; new cast members include Aaron Pierre, Kelvin Harrison Jr., Tiffany Boone, Mads Mikkelsen, Thandiwe Newton, Lennie James, Anika Noni Rose, and Blue Ivy Carter in her feature film debut.
-It features Rafiki telling Simba and Nala's cub the history of Mufasa, how Mufasa met Taka (the Prince who will become Scar) and how he became king of the Pride Lands.
+It features Rafiki recounting to Simba and Nala's cub, Kiara, the history of Mufasa, including how he first met Scar and other allies, his battle against a renegade pride of white lions, and the journey that led him to become King of the Pride Lands.

 Development on a prequel to The Lion King was confirmed in September 2020, with Jenkins attached to direct and Nathanson finishing a draft of the script.
 Pierre and Harrison were announced as the voice cast in August 2021, followed by further casting between September 2022 and April 2024.
 The film was officially announced when its official title was revealed in September 2022 at the 2022 D23 Expo announcement.
 Production on the film slowed down in July 2023 due to the 2023 SAG-AFTRA strike.
 The film is dedicated to James Earl Jones, the voice of Mufasa in the 1994 film and remake, who died three months before the film's release; as a tribute, his voice is heard briefly during the opening titles.

 Mufasa: The Lion King premiered on December 9, 2024, at the Dolby Theatre in Los Angeles, and was distributed in the United States by Walt Disney Studios Motion Pictures on December 20.
-The film received mixed reviews from critics and grossed $723 million, making it the sixth-highest-grossing film of 2024.
+The film received mixed reviews from critics who praised the visual effects, vocal performances, and Jenkins' direction but were critical of the screenplay.
+It grossed $723 million, making it the sixth-highest-grossing film of 2024.